MSP - CHI

 • Which airlines offer Wi-Fi service onboard planes from Minneapolis to Chicago?

-American Airlines, Delta, and Air France offer inflight Wi-Fi service on the Minneapolis to Chicago flight route.
+American Airlines, and Delta offer inflight Wi-Fi service on the Minneapolis to Chicago flight route.

 • Which aircraft models fly most regularly from Minneapolis to Chicago?